mne-tools/mne-lsl/paper/paper.md

 visualization.
 However, this GUI-based approach inherently restricts the customization and flexibility that more advanced users might require.

-In contrast to these more hardware-specific or restrictive platforms, the Lab Streaming Layer (LSL) has gained wide adoption in the EEG and broader neurophysiological research communities due to its device-agnostic framework.
+In contrast to these more hardware-specific or restrictive platforms, Lab Streaming Layer (LSL) has gained wide adoption in the EEG and broader neurophysiological research communities due to its device-agnostic framework.
 The widespread use of LSL in the EEG world stems from its ability to abstract away the complexities associated with different device APIs, providing a unified protocol for data streaming.
 Additionally, LSL streams are accessible in a variety of programming languages, including MATLAB, Python, C#, Unity, and C++, among others.
 This cross-language compatibility further enhances its flexibility, enabling researchers to develop custom tools and applications in their preferred programming environment.

 Accessing real-time LSL streams in Python is facilitated by several tools, each offering different levels of abstraction and ease of use.
 The most direct method is through pylsl, a low-level API that provides fine-grained control over LSL streams.
-While pylsl is powerful, its low-level nature can make it challenging for non-developers to work with.
+While pylsl is fully functional, its low-level nature can make it challenging for non-developers to work with.

-To address the need for a more user-friendly interface, mne-realtime was developed as an extension of MNE-Python.
-Originally, mne-realtime was designed to interface with the FieldTrip buffer and the RtClient for Neuromag systems, allowing for real-time data processing within the MNE-Python framework.
+To address the need for a more user-friendly interface, MNE-realtime was developed as an extension of MNE-Python.
+Originally, MNE-realtime was designed to interface with the FieldTrip buffer and the RtClient for Neuromag systems, allowing for real-time data processing within the MNE-Python framework.
 Although support for LSL streams was eventually incorporated, the integration was not as intuitive as it could have been, leading to limited adoption within the broader MNE-Python community.

-With the increasing popularity and wide adoption of LSL in the neurophysiological community, the maintenance and development focus shifted away from mne-realtime in favor of mne-lsl.
+With the increasing popularity and wide adoption of LSL in the neurophysiological community, the maintenance and development focus shifted away from MNE-realtime in favor of MNE-LSL.
 MNE-LSL integrates more seamlessly with MNE-Python, offering a more intuitive and accessible interface for researchers working with real-time LSL streams.
-Additionally, mne-lsl re-implements the low-level pylsl library more efficiently using NumPy [@harris2020array] and automatically fetches the correct liblsl library for the platform it is run on.
-These enhancements ensure that mne-lsl provides a robust and user-friendly solution for real-time data processing within the MNE-Python ecosystem.
+Additionally, MNE-LSL re-implements the low-level pylsl library more efficiently using NumPy [@harris2020array] and automatically fetches the correct liblsl library for the platform it is run on.
+These enhancements ensure that MNE-LSL provides a robust and user-friendly solution for real-time data processing within the MNE-Python ecosystem.

 # Acknowledgements